techidaily/site-article-files/source/_posts/new-in-2024-open-source-gaming-soundtracks-library.md

 ![wondershare filmora for editing gaming videos](https://images.wondershare.com/filmora/article-images/2023/03/wondershare-filmora-for-editing-gaming-videos.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 We also prepared a tutorial video for you to start your gaming video and audio editing journey with ease!
 Please watch the video below to see how to make your audio more professional.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Websites For Copyright-Free Music Gaming